linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 ---
 slug: using-lists-and-sets-in-redis-database
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use Lists and Sets for managing data in your Redis databases."
+description: "Redis is a NoSQL database that is known for it support of various data types.
+This guide shows you how to use Lists and Sets for managing data in your Redis databases."
-og_description: "Learn how to use Lists and Sets for managing data in your Redis databases."
 keywords: ['redis lists tutorial','redis lists vs sets','redis sets example']
 tags: ['redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'